serguun42/Anime-Twitter-Picker-Bot/README.md

 # Anime-Twitter-Picker Bot
 Here is a single file for Node.JS
-You can use whatever version of Node.JS you want, lol Use atpb.json for setting tokens.
+You can use whatever version of Node.JS you want, lol Use `atpb.json` for setting tokens.
 Key *"TELEGRAM_BOT_TOKEN"* is for guess what.
-So is *"TWITTER_CONSUMER_KEY"* and *"TWITTER_CONSUMER_SECRET"*
+So is *"TWITTER_CONSUMER_KEY"* and *"TWITTER_CONSUMER_SECRET"*.
+You should specify admin's data and chats' data in `atpb.json` also.
+In addition, you can use your own service for viewing pixiv images.
+(Pixiv requires "Referer" header so you can build your own service which will do all the work)

-Here is modules that bot uses (you can install them with npm or yarn or whatever you want):
+Here are modules that `animetwitterpickerbot.js` uses (you can install them with `npm` or `yarn` or whatever you want):
 * Telegraf
 * Twitter-lite